streamlux/vscode-appwrite/README.md

 This extension has not been tested with large >1000 users or documents so it may hang or slow down if you try to load collections with large amounts of documents.
 If this is the case please report it!

-### 1.0.0

-Initial release of the Appwrite extension for VS Code.

-The initial release only includes features for Database, Users, and Health Appwrite APIs.
-However support for Storage and Functions APIs is on the way.

 -----------------------------------------------------------------------------------------------------------

 ## Contributing